-In 14 years of coaching, we have competed and won in Policy, Public Forum, Worlds School and Big Question.
+In 14 years of coaching, we have competed and won in Policy, Public Forum, Lincoln Douglas, World Schools and Big Question.
 We are the only small-school ,from Arkansas, that has been consistent at qualifying for Nationals.

 In the past 16 years, we have attended TOC 4 times and NSDA Nats 6 times.
 We have made it to nationals in everything from Oratory, World Schools Debate, Public Forum, Lincoln-Douglas, Big Questions and World Schools debate.

-I have judged; 2020 NSDA PF FINALS, NSDA finals rounds of Individual events, NSDA Nats World Schools Debate, Big Questions, Lincoln-Douglas.
+I have judged; 2020 NSDA PF FINALS, NSDA finals rounds of Individual events, NSDA Nats World Schools Debate, Big Questions Nationals Semi-Finals Round, Lincoln-Douglas.

 TOC PF and everything that you can think of on our local circuit.

 This activity and its associated community give me life.
 It has led me from a life of poverty into a prosperous one that allows for a completely different world than I was raised in.
 I am honored to be judging debaters of your caliber and degree.

 It is my hope that my view on debate is nuanced and takes into account as many viewpoints as possible.
 Debate is a 'game'.
 However, this game has the ability to examine, indict and change the status quo.
 The words we say, the thoughts we use, and the policy that we propose is not only a reflection of real life but often has real-world implications outside of the round.
 My responsibility as an adjudicator extends past the time we share together.
 My ballot will carry the ramification of perpetuating or helping to stop the things that are espoused in that round.